-In baseball, only BBCOR and drop 5 sticks come in a 33-inch.
-That makes this best bat review write up rather straight forward.
-Although we cover the information on best BBCOR and best drop 5’s elsewhere, we thought more insight might be helpful for those about to pull the trigger on their best 33 inch baseball bat.
+In baseball, BBCOR and drop 5 bats come in a 33-inch.
+That makes this best baseball bat review on 33 inch bats write up rather straight forward.
+Although we cover this information on the best BBCOR bats and the drop 5 rankings on our best youth baseball bats elsewhere, we thought more insight might be helpful for those looking for a list of the best 33 inch baseball bat.

 Best 33 Inch Baseball Bat